← Back to Docs

 • Block the buyer's confirmation page on the postback completing.

-• Auto-retry 404 NOT_FOUND — the rgta_ref doesn't match an active affiliate enrollment, and retrying won't fix it.
+• Auto-retry 404 NOT_FOUND — the swarm_ref doesn't match an active affiliate enrollment, and retrying won't fix it.

 What happens when you fire a postback